 KLP carries out an annual governance process (risk management and internal control) in which the heads of all departments identify operational risks within their areas of responsibility.
 The likelihood and impact of each risk are assessed, and it is decided whether the risks are acceptable or whether risk reducing measures must/should be taken.
 Where the risk assessment concludes that the risk is higher than is acceptable, measures will be established to reduce the likelihood or the impact of this risk.
 Measures identified earlier are followed up and are included in the assessments.
 The identified risks are grouped together for each division.
 Finally, a list is produced for the Company, which is included in the Group's list.
-The compliance function facilitates the process and reports performance to senior management and the Board.
+The risk management function facilitates the process and reports performance to senior management and the Board.
 Strategic risk and risk to reputation are valued separately.

 The internal control process is supplemented with a valuation of the principal operational risks.
 The Company's own assessment includes a calculation of the capital requirements for operational risk based on the valuation.
 The Risk Management function helps to quantify the economic losses.
-The capital requirement for the operational risk is calculated by the standard formula based on volume measures for premiums and reserves.
+The capital requirement for the operational risk is calculated by the standard formula based on a volume target for premiums and reserves.

-The operational risks with the greatest contribution to the capital requirement within KLP are related to stable IT operations, data quality, IT security, lack of expertise resulting from changes in markets and technology, and adaptation to substantially stricter data protection rules.
+The operational risks with the greatest contribution to the capital requirement within KLP are related to stable IT operations, data quality, IT security, lack of expertise resulting from changes in markets and technology, and inability to develop good, effective and stable case-handling systems.